MJ-LAB-Harvard/BRIDGE-model/README.md

 - The free personal learning edition of Vensim allows users to open the model and explore its structure and equations.
 Yet, locally running the model files in this repository requires **Vensim DSS** software.
 - However, the **online simulator** is **open-access**.
 It runs the model in the background and displays results in real time through an interactive web interface.

-The online tool is designed as an interactive platform for **researchers, policymakers, and the public** to explore the long-term implications of changes to the NIH budget without any software requirements.
+The online tool is designed as an interactive platform for **researchers, policymakers, and the public** to explore the long-term implications of changes to the NIH budget **without any software requirements**.

 ---